 By Diksha Sinha

 In this vastly changing world, all skills are very important but, the most necessary skill that an individual should possess is first, knowledge about writing styles, and second, the way they write and present themselves.
 Be it a student or professional, writing skills say a lot about you.
-Since school, we have been taught with various forms and pieces of writing be it articles, notice, e-mails, and also about blogs, reports, fiction, poetry, and so on.
+Since school, we have been taught various forms and pieces of writing articles, notices, e-mails, and also about blogs, reports, fiction, poetry, and so on.
 These forms sound similar because the root of all is the same, but all of them come under different writing styles.
 There is some sort of uniqueness that holds them together but acts differently.

-Narrative writing is a style wherein the writer expresses and narrates their values, creativity through their piece of writing.
+Narrative writing is a style wherein the writer expresses and narrates their values, and creativity through their piece of writing.

 To explain it better, this writing is divided into two parts which are Fictional Writing and Personal Writing.

-Starting with fictional one, these are deliberately made up with the purpose to keep the readers entertained.
+Starting with fictional ones, these are deliberately made up with the purpose to keep the readers entertained.
 Moreover, the major catch here is the building of characters that are purely based on imagination and how well you present that gives an impact to the reader.

 On the other hand, personal writing is purely based on personal experiences that have happened to you.
 It expresses your emotions and feelings towards a particular thing or a person.
 In other words, sharing your life experiences and stories with the audience.

-It includes poetry, song lyrics, informal letters and storytelling.
+It includes poetry, song lyrics, informal letters, and storytelling.